 Opposing voices, however, accuse Penwell and company of gross exaggeration.
-In fact, some have suggested that Penwell’s words are far more suggestive of the experiences of Christians living in countries where serious cases of persecution that threaten physical and mental wellbeing really occur on regular occasions.
+In fact, some have suggested that Penwell’s words are far more suggestive of the experiences of Christians living in countries where serious cases of persecution that threaten physical and mental wellbeing really occur on regular occasions (like in China, India, North Korea, and other countries).
 However, if one were to detach Penwell’s name from his quote and read it anonymously on a blank piece of paper, America would likely be the last country to spring to mind where Christians are at risk of experiencing “hate,” “punishment,” and “elimination” that so threatened families and put their lives in jeopardy.
 Such overly exaggerated rhetoric is the reason why a number of Christians are attempting to engage and challenge the false persecution complex embraced by those within their camps (5).
 We will return to these voices in a moment.

-It is clear, however, that Christianity does not have the power and influence that it once had when most people were Christians, and those who were either homosexual or non-Christian often hid in the corners of society.
-Those were easy times for Christians and the Christian religion.
-However, today Christianity is no longer the unspoken cultural norm of American society (6).
+It is clear, however, that Christianity does not have the power and influence that it once had when most people were Christian, and those who were either homosexual or non-Christian often hid in the corners of society.
+Those were much easier times for Christians, although today Christianity is no longer the unspoken cultural norm of American society (6).
 Law is uncompromising in providing rights to those who were previously denied them, such as homosexuals.
 Others such as agnostics, atheists, and Muslims too enjoy rights afforded to them in America.
-Thus, Christianity is now on equal turf with other ideological systems, hence has been removed from the privilege that it once enjoyed.
+Christianity is now on equal turf with other ideological worldviews, hence it can no longer claim the privilege it once enjoyed.
 It seems plausible that this cultural shift has resulted in the persecution complex.
 Tension has arisen between Christian moral values and the values held by non-Christians within society, as is the case with cultural shifts pertaining to abortion rights, the rights of homosexuals, and the rise of same-sex marriage.
 Many Christians now experience discomfit given that no longer are their ideological and doctrinal views unquestioned and necessarily held by all within society.
 There are opposing voices that have been given the right to oppose and suggest alternative views.

-All this said, this is not to say that American Christians have never faced some level or persecution for their conviction.
-Smaller and sporadic cases of persecution against Christians do exist.
-However, there is absolutely no parallel between the persecution of American Christians and the experiences of their brothers and sisters in nations like Syria or Pakistan.
-For many this can result in a contempt and dislike for American Christians who suggest it is the same or at least use manipulative rhetoric that is somehow suggestive that it is.
-In fact, the false, exaggerated, or inaccurate claims of persecution by American Christians has been said to take the attention off of those really experiencing such persecution (11).
-In 2016, 90 000 people in the world were killed for believing in Jesus with a third of those being at the hands of Islamic extremists (12).
-The same study found that a further 600 million more were prevented from practicing their faith “through intimidation, forced conversions, bodily harm or even death” (13).
-Great persecution does really exist.
+All this said, this is not to say that American Christians have never faced some level of persecution for their convictions.
+Smaller and sporadic cases of persecution against Christians exist.
+However, there is absolutely no parallel between the persecution of American Christians and the experiences of their peers in places like Afghanistan, India, Syria, or Pakistan.
+For many onlookers, this can result in contempt and dislike for American Christians who suggest their persecution is the same or for using manipulative rhetoric to somehow suggest that it is.
+In fact, the exaggerated and inaccurate claims of persecution from American Christians have been said to take the attention off of those really experiencing legitimate persecution (7).
+In 2016, 90 000 people in the world were killed for believing in Jesus with a third of those being at the hands of Islamic extremists (8).
+The same study found that a further 600 million more were prevented from practicing their faith “through intimidation, forced conversions, bodily harm or even death” (9).
+Legitimate persecution really does exist.

 But what about America?
 In 2013 a particular cake shop owned by Christians found itself in hot water after the owners refused to bake a cake for a gay wedding.
-The business was penalized and slapped with a hefty fine (7).
-Despite this example of persecution, is this the experiences of a large number of American Christians?
-Not at all.
+The business was penalized and slapped with a hefty fine (10).
+Although we could debate who between the Christian owners and the gay couple are the actual victims of discrimination or persecution here, we might wonder if this is the experience of a large number of American Christians?
+It is not.
 According to Professor Alan Noble, the co-founder of Christ and Pop Culture, we need to look at the bigger picture.
-As he explains, this is “not to say there aren’t very real incidents of discrimination and even hatred toward Christianity in the United States.
-But as members of the largest faith group in America, Christians are relatively well-protected and more often accommodated than actively harmed” (8).
+As he explains, this is,

-Unsurprisingly, Christians in America are protected by the same Constitution that protects every other belief, non-belief, religion, faith, identity, race, and sexuality.
-Churches aren’t being burned to ash, Christians aren’t being imprisoned, Christians needn’t meet in secrecy, or fear harassment for what they believe.
-In fact, Christians still can, and do, preach the Bible and their ideological & doctrinal convictions passionately.
-Rather, the Constitution protects the rights of others within society to not believe what the Bible says, or what Christians believe which means that Christians cannot impose their beliefs on others or restrict the rights that are, for instance, conferred on to marriages by the government.
+Christians in America are protected by the same Constitution that protects every other belief, non-belief, religion, faith, identity, race, and sexuality.
+Churches aren’t being burned to ash, Christians aren’t being imprisoned, Christians need not meet in secrecy or fear harassment for what they believe.
+In fact, Christians still can, and do, preach the Bible and their ideological and doctrinal convictions with passion.
+Rather, the Constitution protects the rights of others within society to not believe what the Bible says (or what Christian believe it teaches) and this means that Christians cannot impose their beliefs on others or restrict the rights that are, for instance, conferred on to marriages by the government.
+In a secular state, such as America, the right to religious freedom and freedom of belief does not trump the rights of others, such as homosexuals or anyone else.
 Christian writer Seth Hurd explains, “Persecution is not someone saying something negative to you, being forced to attend school or work with a person of an opposing viewpoint or a general anti-religious sentiment.
 Persecution is real, tangible harm inflicted on a person or group, and white Protestants seem to be holding a permanent hall pass” (10).
-Noble concludes with helpful advice saying that,
+Noble concludes saying that,

 “Tensions between Christians and non-Christians are likely to grow in the coming years as cultural mores shift, and out of this tension will come negotiations, dialogue, lawsuits, ignorance, and conflict.
 For evangelicals, preparation for this must begin in our own house, as we learn to better discern good theologies of suffering, edifying stories of persecution, and distorted reports of discrimination… Too much is at stake for evangelicals to waste our resources and credibility on frivolous and occasionally self-provoked “injustices.”
 Imagined offenses drummed up by sensationalists and fear-mongers should be exposed and denied.”